zdavison/NSString-Ruby/README.md

 Installation
 ---------------------
+Installation can be done using [CocoaPods](http://cocoapods.org): add `pod 'NSString-Ruby'` to your `Podfile`, then run `pod install`.

+or

 Clone the repository, and add the following files to your project:
 ```
 NSString+Ruby.h
 NSString+Ruby.m